DIYongSeok/worst-volume-controller/README.md

 3. Then, Start this project.

 4. Use the W, A, S, D keys to move and the mouse to control the direction.
 Press the space key to capture cubes and release it to let them fall.
+(Check the video below for gameplay)

     [![play video](https://img.youtube.com/vi/IHoqTG5jvaY/0.jpg)](https://www.youtube.com/watch?v=IHoqTG5jvaY)